mayerrobert/jmurmel/lambda/README.md

 > *Elegant weapons*
 > *for a more... civilized age.*

-**JMurmel is a lightweight Lisp-1-to-1.5-ish-with-a-side-of-Scheme Interpreter/ Compiler written in Java8+ that can be used standalone as well as embedded.**
+**JMurmel is a lightweight Lisp-1-ish-with-a-side-of-Scheme interpreter/ compiler written in Java8+ that can be used standalone as well as embedded.**

 Currently weighing in at ~97kB (size of compiled .jar file), or one single Java source file.